mahdikarami8484/Box-Urls/README.md

 - **not have admin panel**

 ## How to use :
-- import sqlfile/links.sql to your database
+- import sqlfile/box urls.sql to your database
 - edit